ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/syllabus.md

 The tutors will help with conducting the labs and other instructional activities as part of a new pilot program.

-For lab, lecture and office hours please check the [Schedule's page](/info/schedule/)
+For lab, lecture and office hours please check the [course schedule](/info/schedule/)

 [Back to Syllabus](#syllabus){: data-ajax="false"}